FAQ

 Side effects of conscious sedation are rare but include headache, shivering, dizziness, drowsiness, nausea and vomiting.

-No treatment Treatment with Local anaesthesia only Treatment under LA and behavioural management (such as counselling, hypnosis and therapy) Treat with LA under conscious sedation Treatment in the hospital under GA
+Treatment under LA and behavioural management (such as counselling, hypnosis and therapy)

-Discomfort and / or bruising at the site of injection Vein irritation Allergic reaction to sedative drugs Reduced breathing, stroke, heart attack and a fatal outcome are extremely rare
+Reduced breathing, stroke, heart attack and a fatal outcome are extremely rare

 Yes, in order to adequately eliminate pain, a combination of sedatives, LA and analgesics is recommended.